Grupo de Operaciones Policiales Especiales

-The Grupo de Operaciones Policiales Especiales (GOPE) (Special Police Operations Group) is the police tactical unit of Carabineros de Chile which carries out high-risk police operations throughout the country, including location and tracking of bombs and explosives, bomb disposal, rescuing people or bodies from places of difficult access, anti-crime raids, and clashes.
+The Grupo de Operaciones Policiales Especiales (GOPE; lit.
+'Special Police Operations Group') is the police tactical unit of Carabineros de Chile which carries out high-risk police operations throughout the country, including location and tracking of bombs and explosives, bomb disposal, rescuing people or bodies from places of difficult access, anti-crime raids, and clashes.
 GOPE is a special force of military uniformed police, as stipulated in the Constitutional Act of Carabineros.

 History

-GOPE was created on 7 June 1979 with the aim of acting as a complementary force to police troops across the country, and respond to the various situations that occurred in the country during that time period.
+GOPE was created on 7 June 1979 with the aim of acting as a complementary force to police troops across the country and respond to the various situations that occurred in the country during that time period.
+The Carabineros de Chile imported study models from North America and Europe to create a specialty on bomb disposal.
+The first course housed 120 applicants, which only 90 graduated, because some of the applicants were unable to complete strong physical demands of the course.
+Gope assisted in providing security to Pope John Paul II when he visited Chile on April 1, 1987.
+In 2013, the Special Operations Group received the name of Prefecture of Special Operations.

-Its trajectory demonstrates the professionalism of its crew, made up of highly trained policemen to counter the most dangerous criminal activities.
-Its tasks are supported by the Special Action Patrols (PAES), which perform tasks of shelter and protection of citizens.
+In November 2018, Captain Cristian Zárate Cruzat and Non-Commissioned Officer José Ferrada Macaya, from the GOPE, participated in the 2nd World Police Service Pistol Shooting Championship, held in Guangzhou, China.
+In August of 2026, it was announced that the Grupo de Operaciones Policiales Especiales would represent the Carabineros de Chile at the first international training event of the Network of Special Operations Units of the Eagles Network that is part of Ameripol.
+As of August 14, 2026, GOPE is led by Colonel Gerardo Anotonio Bascur Villagrán.

 Jurisdiction

 The Special Police Operations Group has jurisdiction over the entire Chilean national territory, including the Insular Area and the Chilean Antarctic Territory.
 This is to ensure national security and not only state or regional.